 In the end, the model confirmed that:

-This page details all dimension and indicator factor loadings from 2017—the first year of publication—to present.
+This page details all dimension and indicator factor loadings from 2017—the first year of publication—to the present.

 A diagram of the structural model as specified in SPSS AMOS is available from the Drucker Institute upon request.